-This story was published on 22 August 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+This story was first published on 22 August 2018.
+If you wish to use this content, please contact firstname.lastname@example.org to confirm that the information is still current.

 The Internet Vacancy Index (IVI) explores opportunities in the labour market at a detailed occupational and regional level.